yanivdll/prodissues/content/just-do-it-but-start-with-a-small-step.md

 <!-- more -->

-I've just got back from a run, which reminded me the one principle I etched in my mind as one of the mottos I live by.
+I've just got back from a run, which reminded me a principle that is etched in my mind and serves as one of my mottoes in life.

 I didn't really want to go running today.
 I had an eventful weekend, which included many miles of walking.
 I was tired and hungry and above all had a presentation for a lecture I'm giving tomorrow, which I had to finalize.
 Many good reasons to call it a day and give up on this one run.
 After all I run 3-4 times a week; skipping one day won't be the end of the world.